axem-solutions/dem/docs/commands.md

 The table on the left shows the available tool types.
 Select the ones you want to use in the Development Environment.
 You can navigate with the :material-arrow-up: and :material-arrow-down: or
 :material-alpha-k: and :material-alpha-j: keys.
-Move the cursor to the tool image you would like to select or deselect  and press the :material-keyboard-return:.
 On the right side, you can see the tool images that are selected.

-When the Dev Env is ready, press :material-keyboard-return: on the `save` button.
+When the Dev Env is ready, click or press :material-keyboard-return: on the `Save` button.

 !!! info